gopythongo/gopythongo/src/sphinx/process/intro.rst

   * Concourse.ci, the go.cd build pipeline or even the Jenkins build server (or TravisCI or CircleCI or whatever else you want to use)
   * pbuilder, a chroot-based build automation tool from the Debian project
+  * Docker as an alternative isolated build environment
-  * The GoPythonGo build helper tools
+  * The GoPythonGo build helper tools themselves
   * DjangoPyPi2, a pypi compatible server for serving Python packages
   * The docker registry project to keep pre-built Docker containers
   * Aptly, the excellent Debian repository management tool by @xxx